I read an interesting article in October tenth’s New York Times titled, Victory Lap for Fox and Hannity. This paragraph stopped me:

 __________________________________

 So is 15 years of consistency what it takes to achieve dominance?
-Before you disregard that, look at some of the world’s most successful brands and how they’ve marketed themselves.
-BMW has been “The Ultimate Driving Machine” since 1973.
-Volvo has been selling safety since the early seventies too.
-Wal-Mart said “Always Low Prices” for 19 years before copying Target’s “Expect More.
+Before you disregard that, look at some of the world’s most successful and how they’ve marketed themselves.
+BMW has been “The Ultimate Driving Machine” since 1973. has been safety since the early seventies too. said “Always Low Prices” for 19 years before copying Target’s “Expect More.
 Pay Less” with their own “Save More.
 Live Better” in 2007.
 Slightly different words but still a consistent low price message.

-Even companies who change their tagline fairly regularly are careful not to shift their image too much.
-We’ve heard different messages from McDonald’s, for example, but they’ve never swayed from their golden arches.
-Coca-Cola also changes their message but has been consistent with their bottle design and colors.
+Even companies who change their fairly regularly are careful not to shift their image too much.
+We’ve heard different messages from McDonald’s, for example, but they’ve never swayed from their golden arches. also changes their message but has been consistent with their bottle design and colors.
 And you may recall that when they dared to change their recipe it almost spelled disaster for the beverage company.

 Consistency is not critical just for taglines.
-In his book Audition, written to help actors get gigs, Michael Shurtleff says that actors called back for a second audition should always wear “the same thing (they) wore to the first audition.”
+In his book Audition, written to help actors get gigs, says that actors called back for a second audition should always wear “the same thing (they) wore to the first audition.”
 One time the late Broadway director Jerry Robbins asked Shurtleff “’…why I hadn’t brought back the girl in the orange sweater?’
 I had, but she was wearing a purple dress.
 I’m not sure we ever did get that straightened out.”